Toddington, Bedfordshire: Amenities

 Toddington has four churches: Church of England (St George), Methodist, Baptist, and a Christian Fellowship.

 It used to be claimed that Toddington had the most pubs per head of population of any village in the United Kingdom, although recently one has closed indefinitely and another was converted into a restaurant.
 The remaining pubs are: the Oddfellows Arms, the Griffin, the Bell, and the Fancott Arms (which lies about a mile outside the village centre).
 The former pubs are the Nag's Head (which was demolished to make way for housing), the Sow and Pigs (closed in 2011 and converted into a dentist), the Red Lion (which turned into Ritzy Bar in 2011 but closed in 2014 and converted to housing in 2017), the Angel (which closed in 2019 and was converted into business offices) and the Bedford Arms (closed in February 2012 and converted to housing in 2019).
 The old town hall building was turned into a micropub, the Cuckoo, which opened in 2014 and closed in 2019.

 Toddington has one theatre - Tads Theatre, on Conger Lane.
 It is owned and run by the charity group Tads Theatre, formerly known as the Toddington Amateur Dramatics Society.
 The group mounts 4–6 in-house productions each year, including an annual family pantomime.

+Toddington used to have a historical society, the Toddington Historical Society, who met at the Village Hall on Leighton Road.

 Toddington has a brass band, the Toddington Town Band (TTB); it has existed in one form or another since 1856 and performs regularly at village events.

 The nearest mainline railway station is Harlington, which is located in the nearby village of Harlington and is served by Thameslink.
 From Harlington there are trains north to Flitwick and Bedford, and south to Luton, Luton Airport Parkway, St Albans, St Pancras International, Gatwick Airport and Brighton.
 The Fancott Arms hosts the rideable miniature railway at Fancott.

 Dropshort Marsh and Fancott Woods and Meadows, both close to the village, are managed as nature reserves by the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire, and each is designated a Site of Special Scientific Interest.

 There are several public rights of way within the parish and there are many walks and rides around the village.
 The Icknield Way Path runs through the village on its 110-mile journey from Ivinghoe Beacon in Buckinghamshire to Knettishall Heath in Suffolk.
 The Icknield Way Trail, a multi-user route for walkers, horse riders and off-road cyclists, passes through the village.

 The village has several halls for use by the community.
 The largest hall is on Leighton Road and managed by the Toddington Village Hall Association.
-It was opened on Saturday 10th July 1993 on behalf of the community.
+It was opened in July 1993 on behalf of the community.